useblocks/groundwork/docs/contribute.rst

 to fix something.

-E.g. if a plugin raises an exception during plugin activation, the pluginmanager will catch this and raises another exception. pytest will only guide you to the pluginmanager, but not to the plugin activation routine itself.
+E.g. if a plugin raises an exception during plugin activation, the pluginmanager will catch this and raises it's own exception. pytest will only guide you to the pluginmanager, but not to the plugin activation routine itself.

 groundwork raises exceptions always with the "from e" statement (e.g. raise Exception("Ohh no") from e).
 A normal python traceback would show this exception chain. pytest unluckily does not, if it is not configured to do so.